Commercial Vehicle Operations Border Evaluation Studies

 Field data was collected the summer of 2015 and 2016 to allow before-and-after comparisons of newly opened commercial facilities at Aldergrove (northbound), anticipated installation of a metered arrival system for northbound trucks at Pacific Highway, and the degree of route shifting at all three commercial ports subsequent to these changes to the regional cross-border transportation system.

 Data from both field efforts are now available.
-The final report is here.
+The final compilation of study products is here.

 This project was funded by: